 Yes, it is good to have a strong goal and discipline yourself to stay on the correct path.
 But you must also be adaptable to your surroundings.
 You might discover that though you are on path A and it will get you where you need to go, path X might get you there more efficiently.
 You might also be presented with path Y which may look like a good option but will deter you from the path.
 You must be able to assess things quickly, so you know when to follow your original plan and when to adapt.
 Learning to assess accurately comes with knowledge gained from experience.
 This doesn’t necessarily have to be your own experience.
 You can also draw from people around you.
 Listening to and learning from your surroundings can mean understanding what routes to take but also what routes to not take.
 Both are equally valuable intel.
 Flexibility is key.

-You also need to surround yourself with people that will offer construction criticism.
+You also need to surround yourself with people that will offer constructive criticism.
 You don’t want to find yourself encircled by people that will just tell you what you want to hear.

 Analyzing internal/external factors that led to failure and making excuses for them are two completely different things.
 One will guide you to improve and the other will help you remain stagnant.
 Giving yourself an excuse is essentially removing accountability.
-At first glance that may not sound too harmful, but by removing accountability you are also diminishing what’s within your power.
+At first, glance that may not sound too harmful, but by removing accountability you are also diminishing what’s within your power.
 If something doesn’t go as planned, it’s important to take the time and discover why.
 What portion was out of your control and what portion was?
-Once you’re able to decipher that, you’ll be able to over come the next time round.
+Once you’re able to decipher that, you’ll be able to overcome the next time around.

 We’re all guilty of this.
 We set extreme and imaginative goals that we know deep down, we won’t achieve.
 Again, this sets us up for failure and encourages us to give up quickly.
 To become successful, one must establish SMART goals.